 “Everything matters in those last 10 to six miles,” he says.
 “That’s where you will make or break your time… It’s like Braveheart.
 Hold.
 Hold.
 Hold.
 Hold.”

-Heather is the former food and nutrition editor for Runner’s World, physically, it becomes a huge mental challenge, too, McMillan says The Runner’s World Vegetarian Cookbook, and a nine-time marathoner with a best of 3:23.
+Heather is the former food and nutrition editor for Runner’s World, When Your Big Goal Doesn’t Live up to the Hype The Runner’s World Vegetarian Cookbook, and a nine-time marathoner with a best of 3:23.
 She’s also proud of her 19:40 5K and 5:33 mile.
 Heather is an RRCA certified run coach.